Can I Freeze a Compote?

 Shelf Life of Frozen Compote

-When stored properly, frozen compote can maintain its quality for an extended period.
-Generally, compote can be kept in the freezer for up to 6 to 12 months.
-However, for the best flavor and texture, it’s recommended to consume it within the first six months.
+When stored correctly, frozen compote can maintain its quality for an extended period.
+Generally, it can be kept in the freezer for 6 to 12 months, but for optimal flavor and texture, it’s best to consume it within the first six months.

 Factors influencing the shelf life include: